Geography

 Trips and Visits

+Cultural capital is a priority within school.
 Throughout children’s school career at St. Mary’s and St. Benedict’s, children are provided with a wealth of enrichment opportunities which endeavour to consolidate and deepen their existing geographical knowledge from the classroom.
 We plan for fieldwork and school trips based around our Geography curriculum to inspire children’s curiosity of the world.
+Trips and visits include; fieldtrips to Bamber Bridge to complete traffic surveys and identify Physical and Human features, a visit from a local parishioner, who comes into school to share his experiences of Bamber Bridge from his childhood and fieldwork in the school grounds, including the Forest Schools area.

 Fieldwork